lordcodes/SnackbarBuilder/README.md

 - Builder pattern to create Snackbars
 - Customise message and action text color with global theme attributes and on a per-Snackbar basis
-- Specify dismiss callbacks with separate methods for each type
+- Dismiss callbacks with separate methods for each type of dismiss event
-- Duration through an enum
+- Theme attribute for default view ID in activity to attach Snackbars to, so you don't need to provide parent view each time you wish to show one
-- Specify default view ID in activity to attach Snackbars too, so you don't need to provide parent view each time you wish to show one
+- Set default duration to use through a theme attribute

 ## Usage